CondeNast/de-node-previewapps/README.md

 ### How do I update the preview apps?

 Each brand has a preview app stored in `previewapps/<magazine name>/<magazine name>.ipa`.
-You can replace the ipa file with the latest version and ask devops to redeploy the preview app server.
-You should not need to modify the `manifest.plist` files when you update the ipa files.
+You can replace the ipa file with the latest version and then copy the file via Transmit to `publish.condenast.com`, the folder is `/data/de-node-previewapps/previewapps`.
+Each ipa is stored in a subfolders by brand so the path to the gq ipa is `/data/de-node-previewapps/previewapps/gq/gq.ipa`.
+You must replace the files with an ipa that has exactly the same name or it will not work.

-Should be easier with new Xcode.
-Broken